ADDENDUM – this blog was featured by Macmillan Cancer – check out this link.

 The levels of the fat-soluble vitamins (ADEK) and B vitamins such as B12, need to be monitored through testing and/or in reaction to symptoms of malabsorption.
 If necessary these issues need to be offset with the use of supplements as directed by your dietician or doctor.
 Supplements are less affected by malabsorption of nutrients but their efficiency can be impacted by fast gut transit times (thus why testing is important).
 The evidence and recommendations for malabsorption caused by somatostatin analogues is here: Click Here.

 Deficiencies of these vitamins and certain minerals can lead to other conditions/comorbidities, some more serious than others.
-For a list of the vitamins and minerals most at risk for Neuroendocrine Cancer patients, have a read of my blog – Vitamin and Mineral deficiency risks.
+For a list of the vitamins and minerals most at risk for Neuroendocrine Cancer patients, have a read of my article – Vitamin and Mineral deficiency risks.

-Blog 4 looks at Amines and why they can cause food reactions or exacerbate syndromes.
+The fourth article looks at Amines and why they can cause food reactions or exacerbate syndromes.

 Again, I remain very grateful to Tara Whyand for some assistance.
 This is a big and complex subject and I only intended to cover the basics.
 If you need professional advice, you should speak to your doctor or dietician.